voxel51/fiftyone-examples/README.md

 <img alt="FiftyOne" src="https://user-images.githubusercontent.com/25985824/94951983-346abe80-04b3-11eb-9717-9fb47fc8e5b2.png">

-[FiftyOne](http://www.voxel51.com/docs/fiftyone) is an open source machine learning tool created by [Voxel51](https://voxel51.com) that helps you build high-quality datasets and ML models.
+[FiftyOne](http://www.voxel51.com/docs/fiftyone) is an open source ML tool created by [Voxel51](https://voxel51.com) that helps you build high-quality datasets and computer vision models.
 Check out the main github repository for the project at https://github.com/voxel51/fiftyone.

 This repository contains various examples of using FiftyOne to accomplish